Tharun53666/Blended-Labs-2025-26-Even/README.md

-# Build Your VPC and Launch a Web Server (AWS)
+# Lab 3 – Introduction to Amazon Elastic Compute Cloud (EC2)

 ## Author

-* **Name**:Tharrun D
+* **Name**: Tharrun D
 * **Register Number**: 212224240170
-* **Date of Submission**: 21/05/26

 ---

 ## Objective

-The objective of this experiment is to understand how to design and configure a basic network infrastructure in AWS using a Virtual Private Cloud (VPC).
-This lab focuses on creating a VPC with a public subnet, configuring an Internet Gateway and route table, launching an EC2 instance, and hosting a simple web server that can be accessed over the internet.
+The objective of this experiment is to understand the fundamentals of Amazon Elastic Compute Cloud (EC2).
+This lab focuses on launching and managing a virtual server, understanding instance types and AMIs, connecting to an EC2 instance, monitoring its status, and performing basic instance operations such as start, stop, and terminate.

 ---